gohugoio/hugo/content/en/news/0.43-relnotes/index.md

 	Hugo `0.43` adds a powerful and very simple to use **Assets Pipeline** with **SASS and SCSS** with source map support, **PostCSS** and **minification** and **fingerprinting** and **Subresource Integrity** and ... much more.
 Oh, did we mention that you can now do **ad-hoc image processing** and execute text resources as Go templates?

-I, [@bep](https://github.com/bep), implemented this in [dea71670](https://github.com/gohugoio/hugo/commit/dea71670c059ab4d5a42bd22503f18c087dd22d4) [#4381].
-We will work hard to get the documentation up to date, but follow the links above for details, and also see this [demo project](https://github.com/bep/hugo-sass-test).

 An example pipeline:

 ```go-html-template